Codecademy/docs/content/postgresql/concepts/functions/functions.md

   - 'paths/analyze-data-with-sql'
 ---

-**`Functions`** in PostgreSQL, also known as Stored Procedures, are sets of SQL and procedural commands stored on the database server.
+**`Functions`** in PostgreSQL are reusable sets of SQL and procedural commands stored on the database server.
+They are also referred to as Stored Procedures.
 They enable us to perform executions within the database within a single function that usually requires several commands and round trips.

 PostgreSQL supports functions in various languages, such as SQL, PL/pgSQL, C, Python, and more.